 King Dinis founded the Universidade de Coimbra in 1285.
 After moving back and forth between Lisbon and Coimbra, the university settled permanently in Coimbra in 1537 in the Alcacoba Palace.
 Today, approximately 17,000 students take classes at the university's hill-top campus overlooking the Mondego River.
 The University of Coimbra was recently inscribed to the UNESCO World Heritage list.
 Coimbra offers an outstanding example of an integrated university city with a specific urban typology as well as its own ceremonial and cultural traditions that have been kept alive through the ages.

 The Portuguese Language and Culture program has three different levels: elementary, intermediate, and advanced.
 These courses are designed specifically for students learning Portuguese as a second language.
 Upon arrival, a placement test is given to determine the student's appropriate level placement.
 The elementary levels include courses in Portuguese language, conversation, and composition as well as a language laboratory.
 The intermediate levels add courses in Portuguese history, geography, and art to the language and composition and conversation courses.
 The advanced levels offer a language course, as well as courses in linguistics, Portuguese literature, contemporary Portugal, art history, and geography.

 Students with advanced Portuguese language skills are encouraged to directly enroll in one or two regular Universdade de Coimbra courses with Portuguese students.
-Students are able to choose from courses in the Humanities and Economics colleges.
+Students are able to choose from courses in the Faculty of Lettters.
 Regular university courses may start several weeks prior to the Portuguese Language and Culture program.